dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 **This address may be different for you, so make sure you inspect the network on your own machine to find it!**

-Because you mounded volumes with the two server containers that you spun up, this change in the source code should be immediately  reflected in the containers.
+Because you mounded volumes with the two server containers that you spun up, this change in the source code should be immediately  reflected in the containers (**once you save, of course**).

 - [ ] Navigate to `localhost:8080` and `localhost:3000` in separate tabs to check out the app!

-Fill out the form provided on `localhost:8080` and hit submit to create an entry.
+- [ ] Fill out the form provided on `localhost:8080` and hit submit to create an entry.
 Then at `localhost:3000` refresh the page to show all the entries listed!

 Congratulations!!!
 By splitting up the app into different containers and having them communicate, you’ve successfully implemented a microservices architecture!